majewsky/blog-data/posts/argh-pm.md

 ```

 I have no idea why there are six dependencies to different versions of `libc.so.6`, and why they encoded the version in
 the name field rather than in the version field.

+**Update:** I've been told that these strange libc dependencies refer to different ABIs supported by the same libc
+binary.
+That's somehow even worse than what I was imagining.

 But the thing that's even more brilliant is the four dependencies below
 that.
 The flags include the `RPMSENSE_RPMLIB` bit from before, and the names are all like `rpmlib(SomeThing)`.
 Let's
 write them down more nicely: